Types of Art

 Japanese Art

-Brief guide to four of the main visual arts in Japan, including: Buddhist Temple art, Zen ink-painting, Yamato-e, and Ukiyo-e painting.
+Brief guide to four of the main visual arts in Japan, including: Buddhist Temple art, Zen ink-painting, Yamato-e, and Ukiyo-e woodblock prints.

 Jewish Art